Alejandra1599/BIS15W2020_Project_ARamirez/README.md

 ### Core Technical Concepts/Inspiration

-- This was inspired by the many alredy created dashboards and infographics present for coronavirus
+- This was inspired by the many already created dashboards and infographics present for coronavirus
 - Providing information about the nature of the virus and its prevalence in our communities from a social standpoint will allow us to better understand its repercussions and arrange preparations.

 ### References